COLORADO ATTORNEYS FOR DANGEROUS, DEFECTIVE AND RECALLED DRUGS

 What Are the Legal Standards for a Dangerous Drug Case?

+The legal standard for a dangerous drug case is strict liability.
+That means a drug company is responsible any time they place an unreasonably dangerous drug into the stream of commerce.
+You don’t need to prove how the drug became defective or who made the mistake.
+All you have to do is prove that the medication is dangerous.
 What makes a drug dangerous is a manufacturing mistake, unreasonable side effects, or inadequate warnings that come with the drug.
 When a pharmaceutical company creates a medication that poses too high of a risk of harm, the drug meets the legal standards for a dangerous drug case.
 In addition, not giving consumers the information they need to make informed decisions about whether to take the drug is another way to meet the legal standard for a dangerous drug case.

 What Compensation Can I Receive for a Dangerous, Defective and Recalled Drug Case?

 The compensation that you may receive for a dangerous, defective and recalled drug case could include the following:

 - Additional medical bills that you have because of the new side effects

 - Cost of treatment for prolonged medical care because you did not receive effective treatment